Parler Appears To Be ‘Overloaded’ Following Twitter’s Permanent Ban On Donald Trump

-Parler, a website that has branded itself as a free speech medium, was facing slow service and occasional outages on Friday evening following the decision of its primary competitor, Twitter, to ban President Donald Trump from its platform.
+Parler, a website that has branded itself as a free-speech medium, was facing slow service and occasional outages on Friday evening following the decision of its primary competitor, Twitter, to ban President Donald Trump from its platform.

-However, the theory that Parler has been inundated with new users appears the most likely in light of the bombshell news that Twitter had decided to permanently ban Trump from using its website following the riots that rocked the nation’s capital earlier this week.
+However, the theory that Parler has been inundated with new users appears the most likely in light of the bombshell news that Twitter had decided to permanently ban Trump from using its website following the riots that rocked Capitol Hill earlier this week.
 The president had been a prolific user of the platform and had amassed 88.7 million followers before his expulsion.

-After close review of recent Tweets from the @realDonaldTrump account and the context around them we have permanently suspended the account due to the risk of further incitement of violence.https://t.co/CBpE1I6j8Y

 “In the context of horrific events this week, we made it clear on Wednesday that additional violations of the Twitter Rules would potentially result in this very course of action,” the company noted in a tweet on the matter.